Olive Oil In Baby Food…?

 - Olive oil has anti-inflammatory properties, which can help prevent – or limit the severity of – asthma.

-- It is gentle on the tummy and even has a mildly laxative effect, making it useful for avoiding constipation and keeping baby ‘regular’.
+- It is gentle on the tummy and some people even find it has a mildly laxative effect, making it useful for avoiding constipation and keeping baby ‘regular’.
 Don’t overdo it, though – too much in a young baby may contribute to diarrhea.

 - Olive oil is high in calories and it is sometimes recommended by doctors and dietitians for premature or low birth weight babies or for other babies with feeding difficulties, who require a large amount of calories in a small amount of food.